Anankke/SSPanel-UIM/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an new idea for this project
+about: Suggest a new idea for this project
 title: "[Feature Request]"
 labels: enhancement